Light Pollution Filters for Astrophotography

 Narrowband filters are an excellent option when it comes to capturing DSO’s (deep-sky objects) through bright city skies.
 Because the wavelength of light they record is so narrow, only the good light that contains the gas from your target is recorded on the camera.

 A false-color image can be constructed using a set of filters in Ha.
 OIII and SII and can be incredibly gorgeous.

 But what about if you want to capture a full-color portrait of an astronomical target with the real colors?

 Thankfully for astrophotographers in my situation, there are a variety of filter options available.
-Light pollution filters such as the Skytech CLS-CCD are designed to ignore many of the wavelengths of artificial light that surround my backyard sky.
+Light pollution filters such as the Optolong L-Pro are designed to ignore many of the wavelengths of artificial light that surround my backyard sky.
 The resulting images have a much better overall contrast, and the deep-sky object can often be identified in the image frame after a 1-2 minute exposure.

 The astrophotography filters featured in this video are the DSLR clip-in models that install into the camera body, and 2″ round mounted filters that thread intro your camera adapter or field flattener.
-This gives you a chance to see some of the models referenced in this post first-hand.
+This gives you a chance to see some example images using many of the filters referenced in this post.

 Coatings, Technology, and Terms

 When you read the product descriptions for astronomical filters, you run into a lot of the same benefits and terminology.
 For example, you may read that a certain filter includes an AR coating.
 AR stands for “anti-reflective” and you can understand why this aspect is desirable when photographic bright stars.